 Where will the Marine be stationed?

-Currently, the Marine Security Guard program supplies Marines to 179 detachments in 149 countries.
+Currently, the Marine Security Guard program supplies Marines to over 180 detachments in over 150 countries.
 More of these are remote and austere posts than not.
 For families of Detachment Commanders, it is especially important to note that the average post has only one Detachment Commander, and opportunities to be posted in luxurious destinations popular with tourists are the exception and not the rule.
-A list of Embassies, Consulates and Legations is available athttp://www.usembassy.gov/ , though not all are stations for Marine Security Guards.
+A list of Embassies, Consulates and Legations is available at http://www.usembassy.gov/ , though not all are stations for Marine Security Guards.

 How long will Marines be on the program?

-Both “Watchstanders” and “Detachment Commanders” serve three years on the program.
-For watchstanders (Sergeants and below), this includes three (12 month) tours at three different posts.
+Both “Watchstanders” and “Detachment Commanders” serve either two or three years on the program depending on their contract.
+For watchstanders (Sergeants and below), this includes two or three (12 month) tours at two or three different posts.
 Detachment Commanders typically serve two (18 month) tours at two different posts.
 Experiences can be widely divergent, from very remote, austere locations to cities comparable to major American metropolitan areas.

 Does the Marine get a choice of duty stations?